Mozenn/save-to-drive/README.md

 You first need to create a google cloud project following https://developers.google.com/workspace/guides/create-project.
 Then, get your credentials.json file following https://developers.google.com/workspace/guides/create-credentials#oauth-client-id.
+The default path to place your credentials file is in your home directory, in ./save-to-drive/credentials.json

 ### Saves file